 The game does have its moments of intrigue as well as a few areas that actually don't let us down graphically.
 Most of the decent material is presented early in the quest.

 Half of the interesting objects you come across end up serving no purpose whatsoever.
-It makes you wonder if the designers intended to do more with these "red herrings" but weren't granted enough time to complete and polish their project.
+It makes you wonder if the designers intended to do more with these "red herrings" but weren't granted enough time to complete their project.

 Combat unfolds as slowly and choppily as you might expect, but defeating the lumbering monsters isn't difficult at all.